Quang111198/Prevent-OP-mising-operation/README.md

 |:--:|
 | *SMC OP steps in one station.*|

+First, I test model with availabel dataset.
 Details of the dataset construction, model architecture, and experimental results can be found in [following link colab](https://colab.research.google.com/drive/1RtTYonaJ7ASX_ZMzcV3t_0jNktheKQF9?usp=sharing).

 ---